cadenmarinozzi/SonOfAnton/README.md

   git clone https://github.com/nekumelon/SonOfAnton.git
 ```

-Your OPENAI_API_KEY from https://beta.openai.com/account/api-keys should be in a file located in the src directory called OPENAI_API_KEY.
+Your OPENAI_API_KEY from https://beta.openai.com/account/api-keys should be in a file located in the src directory called `OPENAI_API_KEY`.

 Then you can run the main file with python:
 ```bash